-(d) any other act, omission to act, delay of any kind by any party hereto or any other Person, or any other circumstance whatsoever that might, but for the provisions of this Section 2.02, constitute a legal or equitable discharge of the obligations of a guarantor or surety;
+(d) any other act, omission to act, delay of any kind by any party hereto or any other Person, or any other circumstance whatsoever that might, but for the provisions of this Section 2.02, constitute a legal or equitable discharge of the obligations of a guarantor or surety; and

-(e) any law or legal requirement now or hereafter in effect in any jurisdiction affecting any of the terms of the Contract or the rights of the Counterparty with respect thereto; or
+(e) any law or legal requirement now or hereafter in effect in any jurisdiction affecting any of the terms of the Contract or the rights of the Counterparty with respect thereto.

 This Guaranty is a guaranty of payment and not of collection.